 Lake Zurich (the Zurichsee) is an unmissable and enticing spot to begin your Zurich adventures.
 Take a short round-trip by boat from Zurich Bürkliplatz (1.5 hours) or traverse the entire 40km of lake in four hours (Zurich-Rapperswil return).
 You can also catch a boat up the Limmat river.
-In the summer months, lake and river temperatures reach a pleasant 20+ degrees Celsius and there’s loads of designated swimming spots.
+In the summer months, lake and river temperatures hit 20-plus degrees Celsius, making it a fine time to head to one of the designated swimming spots (known as badis).
 You can also try stand-up paddleboarding or hire a pedalo.
-Most of the Zurich-area lakeshore takes the form of a public park that's ideal for a stroll or cycle (grab a free bike from Zuri rollt) with plenty of places to stop for a picnic and/or for the kids to play.
+Most of the lakeshore takes the form of a public park that's ideal for a stroll or cycle (grab a free bike from Zuri rollt), with plenty of places to stop for a picnic or for the kids to play.

 As Switzerland’s biggest city, Zurich is – unsurprisingly – a mighty hub of great things to do and see – and eat and drink, while we’re at it.
 Moving to Zurich (which, for reference, is in the German-speaking part of Switzerland, though you'll find that some English is widely spoken among a lot of the population) is an exciting prospect, but as a new arrival you might have some questions about how and where to find all of that marvellous stuff, as well as wider questions about life in the city.